esp8266/Arduino/readme.txt

 UPDATES

 0008

-* Added an EEPROM library.
+* Added an EEPROM library (see reference for details).
 * Patched to reduce binary sketch sizes by building the Arduino core as a library (.a) file.
 Originally written by Nicolas Roland, revised by Don Cross.
 * Fixed bug in Serial.available().
 Report and fix by Don Cross.
+* Now recompiling libraries when switching microcontrollers.
+Reported by Julian Bleecker; fixed by Nicholas Zambetti.
+* Removed the delay from analogRead().

 0007 - 2006.12.25